PistonDevelopers/conrod/README.md

 Current State
 -------------

-Currently in the middle of designing the widget framework and basic widgets.
+We're just starting to reach a stable-ish API pattern!
+There will still be large changes however these are more likely to be new features than API overhauls.
+Next on the todo list is `Theme`s!

 An example project will be kept up-to-date featuring demonstrations of all working widgets.
-Conrod is still in very early stages and may change a lot!
+Conrod is still in very early stages however definitely usable.

 Available Widgets
 -----------------